EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/processing_algorithms/spectral_resampling/spectral_resampling_to_custom_sensor.rst

         ...
         # Option 2: Use band center wavelength as dict-key,
         #           together with band full width at half maximum \(FWHM\) as dict-value.
-        #           The response function is modelled as an RBF around the center wavelength with a width of FWHM / 2.355.
+        #           Response function is modelled as an RBF around the center wavelength with a width of FWHM / 2.355.
         #           See https://en.wikipedia.org/wiki/Full_width_at_half_maximum for details.
         responses\[460\] = 5.8
         ...